Matthias-Merzenich/knightt-results/readme.txt

 knightt is a spaceship search program by Tim Coe.
 It is designed to investigate the complete spaceship tree for spaceships of a given speed, period, width, and symmetry.
-For any (2*PERIOD + 1) phases of a row tha is part of a ship of the given type the search outputs the shortest ship containing those phases.
+For any (2*PERIOD + 1) phases of a row that is part of a ship of the given type the search outputs the shortest ship containing those phases.
 A complete search gives a set of spaceships that could be used to construct any possible spaceship of that type and width.